redstackio/redstack-vault/tools/kafka-python.md

   - Linux
   - Python
 created_at: '2023-10-01T00:00:00Z'
-updated_at: '2025-12-14T17:23:54.027Z'
+updated_at: '2025-12-14T03:46:09.275Z'
 validated: true
 submitted: true
 ---
-# kafka-python
+# Kafka-Python

 **Status**: Unverified

 ## Overview

-kafka-python is a Python client library for Apache Kafka, used in exploit scripts to configure connectors and interact with Kafka services like Aiven's managed Connect.
+kafka-python is a Python client library for interacting with Apache Kafka, including Connect REST APIs, used here to configure connectors for exploitation.

 ## Description

-This library enables programmatic creation and management of Kafka topics and connectors, crucial for exploits involving sink connectors to upload files or send SSRF requests in RCE chains.
+It provides classes for producers, consumers, and admin clients, enabling script-based management of Kafka Connect.
+In the PoC, it's used to POST connector configurations for JdbcSink and HttpSink to trigger upload and SSRF.

 ## Features

-- Feature 1: Producer/consumer APIs for Kafka
+- Feature 1: REST API client for Connect management
-- Feature 2: Connector configuration support
+- Feature 2: JSON serialization for configs
-- Feature 3: Admin client for cluster management
+- Feature 3: Error handling for cluster interactions

 ## Installation